JannisKohle/home-schooling/README.md

 - - science

-In the courses like drumming or math there are two subdirectories: submissions and content
+In the courses like drumming or math there are two subdirectories: .data and the folder with the content